 After two years, MBIE will review the scheme to gauge uptake and early impact, and it will undertake a further review at around the four-year mark to assess whether the scheme provides net benefits to New Zealand and whether modifications should be pursued.

-1 Oct 2023: General Registration for Year One opens and Guidelines available
+1 Oct 2023: General Registration for Year One opened and GDSR Guidelines available

 30 Nov 2023: Deadline for General Registrations for Year One*

-Nov - Dec 2023: Applications audited and claims processed for Pilot Phase
+Nov - Dec 2023: Applications reviewed and claims processed for Pilot Phase

-1 Apr 2024: Applications open for Year One rebates
+1 Apr 2024: Final Applications open for Year One rebates

-19 Apr 2024: Application deadline for Year One rebates
+30 Apr 2024: Final Application deadline for Year One rebates

-Apr – June 2024: Applications audited and claims processed for Year One
+Apr – June 2024: Applications reviewed and claims processed for Year One

 Pilot Application Phase

-As part of a pilot phase of the scheme - exceptionally for year one of the scheme - eligible businesses that anticipate eligible expenditures for the year 1 April 2023 to 31 March 2024 of $5 million or above, are able to submit an application for a rebate on expenditures incurred in the six months 1 April 2023 to 30 September 2023 .
-This pilot phase has been designed so NZ On Air can test its rebate administrative processes with a small group of studios before the standard application process takes place in 2024.
+As part of a pilot phase of the scheme - exceptionally for year one of the scheme - eligible businesses that anticipate expenditures for the year 1 April 2023 to 31 March 2024 of $5 million NZD or above, are able to submit an application for a rebate on eligible expenditures incurred in the six months 1 April 2023 to 30 September 2023.
+This Pilot Phase has been designed so NZ On Air can test its rebate administrative processes with a small group of studios before the standard registration and application process takes place in 2024.

-A business that considers it meets that $5 million threshold is encouraged to register their interest with NZ On Air, to process and confirm its eligibility to submit an application into the pilot phase.
-NZ On Air will assess the application and, if the standard criteria outlined in this document related to eligible business, eligible games and eligible expenditures is met, NZ On Air will pay the claim.
+A business that considers it meets that $5 million threshold will be able to register their interest with NZ On Air, to process and confirm its eligibility to submit an application into the pilot phase.
+NZ On Air will assess the application and, if the standard criteria outlined in the GDSR Guidelines related to eligible businesses, eligible games and eligible expenditures is met, NZ On Air will pay the claim.
 Payment will flow to the business in the October-December 2023 quarter.

 We are looking for a Programme Director and a Programme Coordinator to come and join our hard-working, fun and friendly NZ On Air team.